svanderbleek/twpgtwp/README.md

 A Bare Machine Tool to Learn System Internals in Computer Science Education A Bare PC Text Based Browser
 An API for Bare Machine Computing Applications
+Bit Level Types
+An embedded language for programming protocol stacks in embedded systems the next 700 data description languages type systems for system types

 ## Binary Analysis